 Kouchlock's new owners will need to re-apply for the license, according to the Washington State Liquor Control Board, which regulates the marijuana market.
 The board also confirmed Wednesday that it would issue the first retail marijuana licenses on Monday—allowing sales to begin on Tuesday, July 8th.

 "Cannabis prohibition is over," said Green.
 "My work is somewhat done."

 First published July 2 2014, 2:02 PM

 Tony Dokoupil is a senior writer for NBC News and the host of "Greenhouse," a new MSNBC show about the life and much-predicted death of our old familiar globe.

 ...
 Expand Bio

-He lives in Brooklyn, N.Y. with his wife and children.
+He lives in Brooklyn, N.Y. with his family.